Vijay-Ganesh-08/kafka-producer/README.md

 ### Portal Creation
 - Some companies have a UI portal to create topic and managing the same
 - That can be used to create topic with required configurations.

+## Sending JSON Object
+- Below properties to be added in the application.properties file in-order to send the JSON Object to Kafka Topic
+- spring.kafka.producer.key-serializer=org.apache.kafka.common.serialization.StringSerializer
+- spring.kafka.producer.value-serializer=org.springframework.kafka.support.serializer.JsonSerializer
+- The configuration can also be done via Java Class files. it's given in config\KafkaProducerConfig class file.